MicrosoftDocs/entra-docs/docs/identity-platform/includes/guidedsetup-windesktop-test.md

 ### More information about scopes and delegated permissions

 The Microsoft Graph API requires the *user.read* scope to read a user's profile.
 This scope is automatically added by default in every application that's registered in the Application Registration Portal.
-Other APIs for Microsoft Graph, as well as custom APIs for your back-end server, might require additional scopes.
+Other APIs for Microsoft Graph, and custom APIs for your back-end server, might require more scopes.
 The Microsoft Graph API requires the *Calendars.Read* scope to list the user's calendars.

 To access the user's calendars in the context of an application, add the *Calendars.Read* delegated permission to the application registration information.
 Then, add the *Calendars.Read* scope to the `acquireTokenSilent` call.